For almost all of our services, students can choose from talking to people online (with appointments on Teams) or having face-to-face appointments.

-We recognise how important extra-curricular activities and support are to our students.
-Our Student Support and Wellbeing team, the Chaplaincy, our IT and Digital Innovations team, the Futures team and the Students’ Union will all be offering a combination of online and on campus services from September.
+Our Student Wellbeing and Support team, the Chaplaincy, our IT and Digital Innovations team, the Futures team and the Students’ Union are all offering a combination of online and on campus services.

 10 tips for coping with stress